purcebr/bike-index-listings/README.txt

 === Bike Index Stolen Bikes Widget ===

-This widget provides a way to easilly list bikes that have been registered with BikeIndex.org.
+This widget provides a way to easilly list bicycles that have been registered with BikeIndex.org on your own Wordpress site in easily manageable widget form.

-Its settings allow you to list bikes near you by geocoding off of your zipcode, and to either show a mix of non-stolen/stolen bikes or to show only stolen bikes, depending on your needs.
+Settings allow you to list bikes closest to you by geocoding off of your zipcode, and to either show a mix of non-stolen/stolen bikes or to show only stolen bikes, depending on your site's needs.
+It uses the BikeIndex.org API to quickly pull and display listings, and is CURL-dependent.

+This widget is a great way to present a list of "stolen bicycles near you" to better serve your site visitors, and to help recover bikes with BikeIndex.org.

 About BikeIndex.org:
 --------------------